SerpiCo07/cloud-arch-internship/README.md

-# An brief explanation on different parts of openAPI specification
+# A brief explanation on different parts of openAPI specification
 # version
 On top of everything we the version of the openAPI specification is written